Ron Rivera: Carolina Panthers (2011–2019)

-Washington Football Team / Commanders
+Washington Redskins / Football Team / Commanders (2020–2023)

 On January 1, 2020, Rivera was hired to become the 30th head coach of the Washington Football Team, known as the Redskins at his time of hiring.
-At his introductory press conference, Rivera stated that he was convinced that the team was the right fit for him after having meetings with Washington owner Daniel Snyder and former head coach Joe Gibbs, which started almost immediately after he was fired from the Panthers.
+At his introductory press conference, Rivera stated that he was convinced that the team was the right fit for him after having meetings with former Washington owner Daniel Snyder and former head coach Joe Gibbs, which started almost immediately after he was fired from the Panthers.
 Rivera hired several former assistant coaches that worked under him with the Panthers, assigning Scott Turner, the son of Norv Turner, as offensive coordinator and former Jacksonville Jaguars and Oakland Raiders head coach Jack Del Rio as defensive coordinator.
 Rivera was also granted considerable authority over roster personnel, with him acting as the team's de facto general manager until the team hired Martin Mayhew for the role in 2021.
-Despite that, Rivera's final say over the team's personnel remained.
+However, Rivera retained the final say in football matters.
+For instance, Mayhew reported to him; most NFL head coaches report to the general manager.

-Rivera's first season with the team was met with a number of challenges, including implementing a new culture, assisting the process of changing the team's name, dealing with a vastly altered season due to the COVID-19 pandemic, and being diagnosed with cancer and undergoing treatment for it during the season.
-Rivera released quarterback Dwayne Haskins in December after on-field struggles and off-field controversies throughout the year.
-Despite all that, he led the team to a NFC East title with a record of 7–9, mirroring his 2014 Panthers team that also won the division with a losing record.
+Rivera's first season with the team was met with many challenges, including implementing a new culture, assisting the process of changing the team's name, dealing with a vastly altered season due to the COVID-19 pandemic, and being diagnosed with cancer and undergoing treatment for it during the season.
+Rivera released quarterback Dwayne Haskins in December after on-field struggles and off-the-field controversies throughout the year.
+Despite all the adversities, Rivera led the team to a NFC East title with a 7–9 record, mirroring his 2014 Panthers team that also won the division with a losing record.

-During the 2021 offseason, Rivera chose to bring in journeyman quarterback Ryan Fitzpatrick and made him the starting quarterback over Taylor Heinicke despite showing a lack of understanding of the offense during the preseason.
-Fitzpatrick was injured in the first game of regular season, which resulted in Heinicke being the starter for the remainder of the season with a final record of 7-10.
+In the 2021 offseason, Rivera chose to bring in journeyman quarterback Ryan Fitzpatrick and made him the starting quarterback over Taylor Heinicke despite showing a lack of understanding of the offense during the preseason.
+Fitzpatrick was injured in the first game of regular season, which resulted in Heinicke being the starter for the rest of the season with a final record of 7–10 and third in the NFC East.